Mathematical Formulation

 \(fh^p_{\omega nijc}\)

-Hydrogen flow through a line
+Hydrogen flow through a hydrogen pipeline

 tH2